AshleyChraya/HubbleConstant-ConstraintsForVCG/README.md

-This repository contains Python codes for constraining parameters of VCG model using SN and GW data by Chi-square test.
+This repository contains Python codes for constraining parameters of VCG model by Chi-square test, and constraining Hubble Constant using both SN and GW data (including O3b dataset).